Postharvest Technology of Horticultural Crops Short Course

 - Safety factors, including COVID-19 issues

-- Harvesting systems, preparation for market, packinghouse facilities and equipment, packaging, containers, and unitization
+- Harvesting systems, packinghouse facilities and equipment, market preparation, packaging, containers, and unitization

-- Storage: methods, facilities, equipment, management of environmental conditions including controlled atmospheres
+- Storage methods, facilities, equipment, controlled atmospheres, and management of other environmental conditions

-- Transport: systems, loading patterns, environmental control, use of modified atmospheres
+- Transport systems, loading patterns, environmental control, modified atmospheres

 - Harvesting and postharvest handling systems for various commodity groups